FIXTradingCommunity/fix-simple-binary-encoding/README.md

 ### Current approved version: 1.0 Draft Standard
 Version 1.0 RC4 was promoted to SBE version 1.0 Draft Standard by the Global Technical Committee in June 2016.

+The Draft Standard specification is available on the [FIX Trading Community site](http://www.fixtradingcommunity.org/pg/structure/tech-specs/simple-binary-encoding).

 The RC4 specification is included here for reference only.
-Pull requests for this version will no longer be accepted.
+Pull requests for that version will no longer be accepted.
 However, issues may be entered for corrections or enhancements to be considered for future releases.